nembrinj/protofablab/topics/06_3Dprint/README.md

 As everything is facing the `x` axis, we actually want our mirror to be along this one.
 It means that the plane is facing the `y` axis.
 Thus the normal vector would be `[0,1,0]`.
 This is why every object has the same mirror.

-> **NB**: the object is centered in the middle.
+> **Note** the object is centered in the middle.
 So the mirror is also in the middle and didn’t need to be translated.

 We can see that a union method is encapsulating all of this instantiation.
 This is made so that all the parts are behaving like one and unique object.
 Scaling